Ngā kaimahi – Our people

 Senior Lecturer

 Dr Karen Wright is a Public Health Physician currently working as Senior Lecturer at Te Kupenga Hauora Māori.
 Having worked as a General Practitioner and various other roles within the health system, Karen is passionate about the transformation of our health services and systems to uphold Indigenous rights and achieve equitable outcomes.
 Research interests include understanding the processes and frameworks to support this transformation.
-Recent research topics include decolonisation, alcohol related harm, COVID-19, and cerebral palsy.
+Recent research topics include decolonisation, alcohol related harm, COVID-19 and cerebral palsy.

 Email: karen.wright@auckland.ac.nz